1999 Jiji earthquake: Legacy

 The quake has become part of the Taiwanese consciousness, and is often referred to simply as 9-21 (九二一 (Jiǔ'èryī)) after the date it occurred (21 September).
 Unhappiness with the government's performance in response to the disaster was reflected in a drop in support for vice-president Lien Chan who was standing as the Kuomintang candidate for the 2000 presidential election.

 In Wufeng, a township in southern Taichung County, the damage was especially devastating; the village's Guangfu Junior High School lay directly on the fault line and was severely damaged by the quake.
-Today the junior high school is the site of the National Museum of Natural Science's 921 Earthquake Museum.
+Today the junior high school is the site of the National Museum of Natural Science's 921 Earthquake Museum, designated by Executive Yuan of Taiwan as one of the 921 Earthquake National Memorial Sites, along with Jiujiufeng Nature Preservation Area, Jiufen'er Shan National Earthquake Memorial Sites, and the Caoling Geopark.

 A fault from the earthquake was discovered in Zhushan Township, Nantou County by a professor from National Taiwan University conducting research in the area in November 2002.
 To preserve the surface rupture, the Chelungpu Fault Preservation Park was established and opened to the public in 2013.

-A permanent fault shift in Shigang District resulted in serious damage to the Shihgang Dam, as well as the necessity of patching affected roads and trails with inclines, in order to restore their usefulness.
+A permanent fault shift in Shigang District resulted in serious damage to the Shigang Dam, as well as the necessity of patching affected roads and trails with inclines, in order to restore their usefulness.
 Two notable examples of this are the biking/hiking trail between Dongshi District and Fengyuan District, and Fengshi Road which also connects these two districts.
 Some locals humorously call this new inclination "Singapore", in Chinese (新加坡 (newly-added slope)).

 The tenth anniversary of the earthquake in 2009 was marked by commemorative activities in some of the areas affected.
 Taipei, Dongshi, Wufeng, Puli, Jiji (Chi-Chi) and Zhongxing New Village held various events to remember the victims of the earthquake, the rescuers who aided them, and the reconstruction efforts which followed.

 The Taiwan Chelungpu-fault Drilling Project (TCDP), co-led by Taiwanese scholars Kuo-Fong Ma, Yiben Tsai and international collaborators in the US and Japan, drilled research boreholes to investigate the Chelungpu Fault.
 This led to multiple discoveries about the causes of the earthquake and empirical breakthroughs in seismology, most notably the first measurement of an earthquake slip zone.
 The drilling project also uncovered that the earthquake was in part caused by the movement of underground water.
-The team defined such earthquakes as "isotropic event," an earthquake-like event caused by natural hydraulic fracturing.
+The team defined such earthquakes as "isotropic event", an earthquake-like event caused by natural hydraulic fracturing.
 This finding has important implications for fracking operations.